slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The urge to save humanity is almost always a false front for the urge to rule it."
 -- H. L. Mecken*

-> *"I would rather have questions that can't be answered than answers that can't be questioned."
+> *"I would rather have questions that can’t be answered than answers that can’t be questioned."
 -- Richard Feinman*

 > *"The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum."
 -- Noam Chomsky*

-> *"Political correctness is America's newest form of intolerance, and it is especially pernicious because it comes disguised as tolerance.
-It presents itself as fairness, yet attempts to restrict and control people's language with strict codes and rigid rules."
+> *"Political correctness is America’s newest form of intolerance, and it is especially pernicious because it comes disguised as tolerance.
+It presents itself as fairness, yet attempts to restrict and control people’s language with strict codes and rigid rules."
 -- George Carlin*

 > *"All tyranny begins with the desire to coerce others for the greater good."